Home / Blog / Restore Previous Session

 Ctrl+Shift+T restoring closed tabs

-This is the fastest fix when you closed a tab by mistake, lost a whole window, or reopened Chrome and need the last closed items back.
+Start here when you closed a tab by mistake, lost a window, or reopened Chrome and need the last closed items back.

-Each press reopens the next closed tab or window.
-If the last thing you closed was a full Chrome window, Chrome can bring that window back with its tabs.
+Each press reopens the next previously closed tab.
+If the last thing you closed was a Chrome window, the shortcut may bring that window back with its tabs.

-If the shortcut does not restore the session you expected, use Chrome's History menu next.
-A recently closed window is often easier to spot there than by tapping the shortcut over and over.
+If the shortcut does not bring back the pages you expected, go to Chrome's History menu next.
+A recently closed window may appear there.
+Full History is better for hunting down individual pages from the session.

 Recently closed